magbenji/summary/index.md

 Susceptible, Exposed, Infected, and Removed (SEIR) models have been successfully used for other, similar, epidemics [cite] and have been used to model Covid-19 in Idaho.
 The simplest SEIR model starts with a number of people susceptible to an illness.
 People who are susceptible become exposed at rate \(\beta\), those who are exposed become infectious at rate $$\sigma\$$, and those who are infectious recover at rate $\gamma$.
 Once recovered, people can become susceptible again at rate xx.

-*[image SEIR, currently direct copy paste /plagerism from https://www.idmod.org/docs/hiv/model-seir.html] update to show a simple version of what was run for Idaho*
+*[image SEIR, currently direct copy paste /plagerism from https://www.idmod.org/docs/hiv/model-seir.html] update to show a simple version of what was run for Idaho, potentially Bens' model*

 <img style="float: right" width="600" src="./fig/SEIRmodel.PNG">

 Three different SEIR models were used to predict the number of cases in Idaho used and examined the following.

 ### Model A:  (BEN)
+*show as figure*
 * S = susceptible
 * Q = quarantine
 * E = latent (infected but not infectious)